 Who are GAP?

 GAP started as a small online group, progressing to support meetings and family outings.
-At one of these meetings in 2011, Galway Autism Partnership was officially formed by a group of parents and adults on the autism spectrum and became a registered charity.
+At one of these meetings in 2011, Galway Autism Partnership was officially formed by a group of parents and autistic adults and became a registered charity in 2012.

 What does GAP do?

-GAP does not provide therapeutic services but aims to try and ‘Bridge the Gap’ in between the needs of our community and existing services.
-All of our activities are subject to resources – both money and people.
+GAP aims to try and ‘Bridge the Gap’ between the needs of our community and existing health, social and education services.
+Our hope is to make Galway more a more friendly and welcoming place for neurodiverse people of all ages and their families.
+As a small charity, all of our activities are subject to resources – both money and people.

-GAP has an entirely voluntary Board of Trustees who support the full time Coordinator and part-time Administrator to carry out the large workload.
-In addition to our office staff, GAP employs facilitators for clubs and camps.
-Each GAP club or camp has one paid facilitator supported by a number of volunteers.
-Some of our clubs are volunteer led, depending on the needs of the clubs participants.
+GAP has an entirely voluntary Board of Trustees who support the full time Coordinator and part-time Finance Accountant to carry out the charities activities.
+In addition to our office staff, GAP employs expert Facilitators for clubs and camps.
+Each GAP club or camp has a Facilitator supported by a number of volunteers.

 If you need any information about GAP please contact our office at 091-588899 – we would be delighted to help you in any way we can.